butterflyforkill/movie_project/README.md

 ## Installation

-To install this project, simply clone the repository and install the dependencies in requirements.txt using `pip`
+To install this project, simply clone the repository.

 ## Usage